djangoflow/flutter-djangoflow/packages/djangoflow_chat/example/packages/chat/README.md

 A flutter application demonstrating integration of djangoflow_chat and [django-df-chat](https://github.com/djangoflow/django-df-chat)

+This example uses [flutter_chat_ui](https://pub.dev/packages/flutter_chat_ui) as the Chat UIKIT, but `djangoflow_chat` can be integrated with other flutter chat related UIKITs as well.

 ## BEFORE RUNNING THE APP TODO

 - [x] Install and run local backend server for [django-df-chat](https://github.com/djangoflow/django-df-chat), please follow steps in [README](https://github.com/djangoflow/django-df-chat#readme). **It is very important to [create superusers](https://github.com/djangoflow/django-df-chat#readme) to login via the email, password in this example app.**